AliShahin/AliShahin.github.io/_pages/about.md

 ## Research

 My research initiates a fundamental question:
-<b> How can we reliably verify the trustworthiness of AI-based services, given that: i) AI-based services are provided as “black-boxes” to protect intellectual property; ii) Institutions are materially disincentivized from trustworthy behavior. </b>
+<b> How can we reliably verify the trustworthiness of AI-based services, given that: i) AI-based services are provided as "black-boxes" to protect intellectual property; ii) Institutions are materially disincentivized from trustworthy behavior. </b>

 ### Verifiable Trustworthiness of AI in Practice
 - Verifiable Uncertainty: <a href="https://arxiv.org/pdf/2505.23968" style="color:#8e44ad;">Confidential Guardian</a> [ICML'2025]